 Getup’s latest cause is the detention without trial of a Sri Lankan woman and her two small children.
 The webpage “No Detention without appeal” says Ranjini and her six and eight year old sons have been detained indefinitely without charges for four days.

-Ranjini survived the Sri Lankan war but her first husband did not and was killed in 2006.
+Ranjini survived the Sri Lankan war but her first husband was killed in 2006.
 She arrived on a boat with her children on Christmas Island in 2010.
 From there they were moved to Leonora in WA, then Inverbrackie, SA in 2011, and finally to community detention in Brisbane.

 Ranjini met Melbourne man Ganesh while he was in Brisbane on holiday late last year, and she moved to Melbourne with the children in order to wed him this year.
 The Department of Immigration verified her and the boys as refugees in September last year pending Australian Security Intelligence Organisation security clearance.
 If they could convince ASIO they could then obtain visas to enable them to stay in Australia.

 After months of agonising wait, they fell at the last hurdle.
-On Thursday, Ranjini was told to pick up her kids from school in Melbourne and meet Department of officials.
-They had bad news for her.
-ASIO had done a security assessment on her and came up with a negative assessment.
-They put Ranjini and the children on a plane to Sydney and sent to Villawood detention centre.
-They are there indefinitely and have no right of appeal.
+On Thursday, Ranjini was told to pick up her kids from school in Melbourne and meet Immigration officials.
+ASIO’s security assessment came up negative.
+They put Ranjini and the children on a plane to Sydney and on to Villawood detention centre.
+They are there indefinitely with no right of appeal.